 JSI has developed two additional tools to facilitate the evaluation of the WDC Strategies selected for implementation by Part A grantees and their partners.
 Technical assistance on the use of these tools and how to integrate the Strategies into Work and Evaluation Plans are provided by JSI upon request.

-2. Quality Indicators to Assess the implementation of WDC Strategiesyellow star icon indicating that the item is a JSI publication.
+Quality Indicators to Assess the implementation of WDC Strategies

 These indicators provide guidance on how to assess whether a selected WDC strategy has been implemented with “high quality”.